Read all about Sherwin Williams Dover White, plus check out 25 examples of real homes that use it!

 Sherwin Williams Dover White (#SW 6385) is a popular and beautiful creamy white that can be used for walls, trim, bookshelves, and kitchens.

-Dover White is a similar shade to Sherwin Williams Creamy, another very popular off white color.
+Dover White is a similar shade to Sherwin Williams Creamy, another very popular off-white color.
 However, Creamy tends to read as much neutral creamy while Dover White has a little more obvious yellow in it.

-Its yellow undertones can pull through very noticeably at times, which may or may not be desired.
-That’s why I say it’s vital to test your color with your permanent decor fixtures (flooring, counters, etc) as well as your furniture to determine if this color is right for your home before committing to it.
+That’s why I say it’s vital to test and sample your color with your permanent decor fixtures (flooring, counters, etc) as well as your furniture to determine if this color is right for your home before committing to it.

 Are you ready to learn all the ins and outs of this shade?
 By the time you reach the end of this post, you’ll have a clear idea as to whether Sherwin William Dover White is the right color for you.
 Let’s jump right in!